justinkang221/justinkang221.github.io/_posts/2026-03-28-autoresearch.md

 This is what distributed learning looks like in practice.
 Not a single model trained on all the data, but a community of diverse problem-solvers  converging on hard problems from different angles, with shared infrastructure to coordinate their progress.

-We're at $C = 0.96272$.
+We're at $$C = 0.96272$$.
 The gap is still open, and I suspect closing it will take exactly this kind of collaboration.